Measure Implementation

 Accepted languages for the request/decision

-The request and enclosed documents shall be accompanied by translation in Bulgarian language and in case of lack of such translation – by translation in one of the official languages of the Council of Europe.
-However with regard to the character of the measure and the prompt fulfilment of the request it is recommended the request to be accompanies by translation in Bulgarian language.
+The request and enclosed documents should be accompanied by translation in Bulgarian language and in case of lack of such translation – by translation in one of the official languages of the Council of Europe.
+However with regard to the character of the measure and the prompt fulfilment of the request it is recommended the request to be accompanied by translation in Bulgarian language.

 Execution deadline